ayushnoori/qpcrtools/README.md

 # qpcrtools: Analysis and Visualization of RT-qPCR Data

 The `qpcrtools` package provides utilities for the analysis and visualization of real-time quantitative polymerase chain reaction (RT-qPCR) data.
 The S4 `qPCR` class is a streamlined representation of RT-qPCR data which is easily modifiable to suit future analyses.
+Please note that this package remains under development.

 ## Installation